 The coils would, at times some but not too often.
 The second plug wire would fail if the engine were idled too much due to excessive heat.

 Cam Shaft Phasers

-The other issues were Cam Shaft Phasers that would stick and cause low power and the check engine light to come on with Phaser actuator codes.
+The other issues were Cam Shaft Phasers that would stick and cause low power and the check engine light to come on with Phaser actengine light to come on with Phaser actuator codes.